 Thanks for your advice!

 To answer to your question, cable providers are, by law, supposed to support the ownership of external set-top box hardware by the customer but in reality their support for this type of hardware is limited at best.
-Be wary of buying used cable boxes on eBay as these are frequently stolen or "non-returned" cable boxes that are bound to a specific cable service and will most likely not work with your own local provider.
+Most cable companies don't give you the option to purchase your own box, and you normally cannot buy cable boxes in stores and get them to work with your local cable service either.
+Also, be very wary of buying used cable boxes on eBay as these are frequently stolen or "non-returned" cable boxes that are bound to a specific cable service and will most likely not work with your own local provider.

-The reality is, if you cannot tune in the channels you want via your TV's built-in QAM tuner, and you don't want to pay the monthly TiVo fee or buy the Moxi DVR, then your only real options are to lease the HD box from your cable service, or dump cable entirely and put an antenna on your roof to get your HDTV channels for free.
+The reality is, if you cannot tune in the channels you want via your TV's built-in TV tuner, and you don't want to pay the monthly TiVo fee or mess around with the idiosyncracies of a CableCARD device, then your only real options are to lease the HD cable box or digital set-top box from your cable service, or dump cable entirely and put an antenna on your roof to get your HDTV channels for free.

 Anyway, I hope this helps.

 Note: This article was updated in Summer, 2015 with the latest information.